TengizPazov/Computational-mathematics/practical work/2semester/T1/README.md

-# Numerical Simulation of the 1D Linear Advection Equation
-### Upwind & Lax–Wendroff Schemes with GIF Visualization
+# Upwind and Lax–Wendroff Schemes with GIF Visualization

-This repository contains a complete implementation and visualization pipeline for solving the 1D linear advection equation:
+This repository contains an implementation of two finite‑difference schemes for the one‑dimensional linear advection equation

 \[
-u_t + a u_x = 0,\quad a = 1,
+u_t + a u_x = 0,\qquad a = 1,
 \]

-using two explicit finite‑difference schemes:

-- **Upwind (уголок) scheme**
+with periodic boundary conditions.
+The numerical solution is computed in C++ and visualized as GIF animations using Python.
+The schemes implemented:

+- Upwind (first‑order)
-- **Lax–Wendroff scheme**
+- Lax–Wendroff (second‑order)

-Both schemes are implemented with **periodic boundary conditions** and run for several Courant numbers (CFL):
+Simulations are performed for Courant numbers